ansible/workshops/exercises/ansible_network/supplemental/jinja/README.md

 ## Takeaways

 * The [Jinja2 template lookup plugin](https://docs.ansible.com/ansible/latest/plugins/lookup.html) can allow us to template out a device configuration.
-* The `*os_config` (e.g. ios_config) and cli_config modules can source a jinja2 template file, and push directly to a device.
+* The `config` (e.g. `cisco.ios.config`, `arista.eos.config`) and cli_config modules can source a jinja2 template file, and push directly to a device.
 If you want to just render a configuration locally on the control node, use the [template module](https://docs.ansible.com/ansible/latest/modules/template_module.html).
-* Variables are mostly commonly stored in group_vars and host_vars.
+* Variables are mostly commonly stored in `group_vars` and `host_vars`.
 This short example only used group_vars.

 ## Solution